gracelang/language/spec.md

 An object conforms to an Intersection type, written `T1 & T2 & … & Tn`, if and only if that object conforms to all of the component types.
-The main use of intersection types is for augmenting types with new operations, and as as bounds on `where` clauses.
+The main uses of intersection types is for augmenting types with new operations, and as bounds on `where` clauses.

 [Must add rules to provide results if two types have same multi-part method name (and arities), but the type of parameters and return types differ.]

+<_apb: Actually, I don't think that you do need to say any more; these cases are already covered by the rule for conformance._>

 ```
+(S & T) <: S
+(S & T) <: T
 U <: S; U <: T; ==> U <: (S & T)
-(S & T) <: S;    (S & T) <: T
 ```
+<_apb: Isn't that last rule actually an equivalence, not an implication?_>

 #### Examples